Peter Lehmann (author): Criticism of psychiatry

-A large portion of Lehmann's work concentrates on the iatrogenic (negative, caused by therapy) effects of neuroleptics, the so-called antipsychotics, argues that—similar like at alcohol—in the medium and long term, the harmful effects (receptor-changes, deficit-syndrome, suicidality, tardive psychosis, tardive dyskinesia, obesity, hypercholesterolemia, diabetes, apoptosis, etc.) typically outweigh short-time benefit, if a patient sees any benefit at all.
+A large portion of Lehmann's work concentrates on the iatrogenic (negative, caused by treatment) effects of neuroleptics, the so-called antipsychotics, argues that—similar like at alcohol—in the medium and long term, the harmful effects (receptor-changes, deficit-syndrome, suicidality, tardive psychosis, tardive dyskinesia, obesity, hypercholesterolemia, diabetes, apoptosis, etc.) typically outweigh short-time benefit, if a patient sees any benefit at all.
 Lehmann also argues that psychiatry as a medical discipline cannot do justice to the expectation of solving mental problems that are largely of a social nature; that its propensity to use involuntary treatment constitutes a threat; and that its diagnostic methods obstruct understanding of the real problems of individuals in society.

 For these reasons, Lehmann pleads for developing adequate and effective assistance for people in emotional difficulty and safeguarding their social inclusion.
 He advocates as well for their civil and political rights in treatment on a par with "normal" patients (which is also the position of the United Nations' Convention on the Rights of Persons with Disabilities), joining forces in cooperation with other human rights and support groups, and support in withdrawing from psychiatric drugs.
 He promotes the use of alternative and less toxic psychoactive drugs, an ostracization of electroshock (so-called electroconvulsive therapy) up to its ban, and new ways of living with madness and being different, with as much independence from institutions as possible, as well as tolerance, respect and appreciation of diversity at all levels of life.